ConstBob/TensorRT-Edge-LLM/export/README.md

 1. Since ONNX export is platform agnostic, it is strongly recommended to run the script in Linux x86 platform with Ampere or above GPUs.
 1. To run FP8 quantization, it is required to run on SM>=89.
-1. To avoid OOM, it is recommended to run the quantization on H100 80GB GPU to avoid OOM.
+1. To avoid OOM during quantization and ONNX export, it is recommended to run the quantization on H100 80GB GPU to avoid OOM.

 ## Usage